serverlessworkflow/specification/specification.md

 "secrets": ["MY_PASSWORD", "MY_STORAGE_KEY", "MY_ACCOUNT"]
 ```

-If secretes are defined in a Workflow definition, runtimes must assure to provide their values
+If secrets are defined in a Workflow definition, runtimes must assure to provide their values
 during Workflow execution.

 Secrets can be used only in [Workflow expressions](#Workflow-Expressions) under the `SECRETS` namespace.